yuyaohshimo/awesome-headless-shopify-stores/README.md

 ## Food and Drink

 - [Grass Roots Farmers' Cooperative](https://grassrootscoop.com/) - Grass-fed, pasture-raised beef, chicken, and pork from small-scale farms delivered to your home.
 (Contentful, Handlebars)

+## Home and Garden

+- [Parachute](https://www.parachutehome.com/) - Very comfortable essentials that make you feel at home – bedding, bath linens, decor and more.
+Enjoy free shipping and returns, plus a 60 day trial.
+(Contentful, React)

 ## Shopping